tu-studio/osc-kreuz/README.md

 ### Subscribe

 A client can subscribe to all position and gain messages e.g. a viewer-client during production process.
-Subcriptions and pong messages should be send to port 4999.
+Subcriptions and pong messages should be sent to port 4999.

 The connection is initialised via:
-`/oscrouer/subscribe s i s (i i)` with s = uniqueClientName, i=listeningPort, s=coordinateFormat, i=sourceIndexInOsc(0/1), i=minUpdateIntervall
+`/osckreuz/subscribe s i [s i i]` where the parameters are client_name (string), client_port (int), coordinate_format (string), source_index_in_osc_path (int, allowed values are 0 and 1), min_update_intervall (int, in ms)
-The last three arguments are optional and are set to '1 10' by default. e.g. `/oscrouter/subscribe maxViewer 55123 xyz 1 10`
+The last three arguments are optional and are set to '"xyz" 0 10' by default. e.g. `/osckreuz/subscribe my_cool_viewer 55123 xyz 1 10`
 will send source-position messages to the subscribing client as follows:

 - For Position